BackofenLab/IntaRNA/README.md

 - [run IntaRNA](#usage)

 *Note*, these binaries come without any waranties, support or what-so-ever!
-They are just an offer due to according user requests.
+They are just an offer due to user requests.

 If you do not want to work within the IntaRNA directory or don't want to provide the full installation path with every IntaRNA call, you should add the installation